 - Not Impact Resistant, Anti-Reflective Coating

 We found their Green Classic G-15 lenses very similar to the grey lenses we tested, with just a hint of greenish-yellow against certain, lighter objects.
-The subtle difference was only noticeable when we compared these glasses side-by-side with truly grey lenses like those in the Oakley Holbrooks.
+The subtle difference was only noticeable when we compared these glasses side-by-side with truly grey lenses.
 So while the green tint adds a bit of contrast, it's virtually unnoticeable without that direct comparison.

 Despite being made of glass, which typically yields crisp, clear images, the Clubmasters actually distort images.
 The distortion is easily visible when you shift your head from side to side.
 While we love the look of the anti-reflective lenses, they pick up grease like crazy.
 It comes from obvious sources like hair and from mysterious, ever-present, sources.
 They are surprisingly difficult to clean with the included microfiber cleaning cloth.

 These sunnies are comfortable enough to wear all day without finding annoying pressure points.
-However, on a hot, sweaty day their front-heavy and heavy-heavy (37 grams!) design encourages them to slide right down your nose.
+However, on a hot, sweaty day their extremely front-heavy and large weight (37 grams!) encourage them to slide right down your nose.
 The same is true of simply looking too far down in the Clubmasters.
 This was a consistent problem for our testers with smaller faces, as the medium length arms left plenty of room for movement.

 We appreciate that the nose pads are fully adjustable.
 They help you find the most comfortable placement for these glasses, regardless of your nose size.
 While some of our testers think these nose pads become annoying after a while, others found them to be a nice feature.
 They also keep the sunnies from pressing anywhere else on your face.
 Depending on your personal preference about nose pads, you may love or hate the Clubmasters.